Rent safe and private dog parks hosted by locals

 Other ways to exercise your dog besides dock diving

-If dock diving doesn’t sound like your thing — or even if it is and you’re just looking for some other fun activities, too — we’ve put together several guides on keeping our dogs in top physical and mental shape.
+If dock diving doesn’t sound like your thing (or you’re just looking for some other fun activities on top of your new favorite dog sport) we’ve put together several guides on keeping our dogs in top physical and mental shape.
 Take a look below!

 Trainer Review of this Article